 Accomodation & food

-While in Ulan Bator we will stay in the Best Western Premier Tuushin.
-In Olgii, our choice is limited, but we will be staying in the best hotel there is to offer.
+While in Ulan Bator we will stay in the Ulan Bator Hotel or similar.
+In Olgii we will be staying in the brand new Silk Road Hotel.
 During the trip, if you are a couple, you will be sleeping in the spacious and sturdy 3 person, 4 season North Face VE25 expedition tent.
 If you are single you will be provided with a comparatively spacious 2 person, 4 season Kelty tent.
 Everyone will have a very comfortable rolling, insulated, inflatable mattress.
 Our camp is comprised of a cooks tent, a dining tent with tables and fold up chairs and of course a strategically located latrine tent.
-The latrine is an upright tent and we use a simple method of a freshly dug hole in the ground with a pile of sand/gravel and a shovel at hand to cover things up when finished.
+The latrine is an upright tent and we use a simple method of a freshly dug hole in the ground with a toilet and seat.
 Hot water will be available every day for showers (hand shower), which can be taken in one of two specifically dedicated upright tents.

 For the last couple of days at the end of the trip, we will stay in the typical Kazakh ger, which is slightly bigger than the Mongolian ger.
 They are very spacious with enough room to walk around, with raised beds and conventional mattresses.
 These gers are shared between 3 to 4 people.